Free energies and fluctuations for the Unitary Brownian Motion: Unitary Brownian motion and its large Lg limit

 \subsection{Free unitary Brownian motion}

 Let us recall the first result obtained about the behavior of unitary Brownian motion in large dimension.
 We shall denote by $(\mu^N_t)_{t\ge 0}$ the family of random measures given by the empirical measure of eigenvalues of $\Un_t$: if $\lambda_1,\ldots,\lambda_N \in \U$ are the eigenvalues of $\Un_t$, $\mu_t^N=\frac{1}{N}\left(\delta_{\lambda_1}+\cdots +\delta_{\lambda_N}\right)$.
-For any polynomial function $P\in\C[X]$, note that $\tr ( P(\Un_t))=\int_{\U} P(z)\mu_t(dz)$.
-The following theorem has first been proved in \cite{BianeMBL} using harmonic analysis on the unitary group. \begin{theom}[\cite{BianeMBL,Xu,ThierrySW}] The sequence or random measures $(\mu_t^N)_{N\ge 0}$ converges weakly in probability\footnote{ We mean here that for any continuous function $f$, the sequence of random variables $(\int f d\mu^N_t)_{N\ge 1}$ converges in probability to the constant $\int f d\mu_t$.}, towards a deterministic measure $\mu_t$ on $\U$, whose moments are given as follows: \end{theom} Using the property of independance and stationarity of multiplicative increments a $\Un(N)$-Brownian motion, together with the invariance of its law by adjunction and free probability arguments, the following Theorem was then deduced. \begin{theom}[\cite{BianeMBL}] For any $t_1,t_2,\ldots,t_q\ge 0$ and $V$ any non-commutative polynomial of $2q$-variables, the random variables $ \frac{1}{N}\Tr(V(U_1,U_1^*,\ldots,U_q,U_q^*)) $ converge in probability towards a constant. \end{theom} The limiting object is called the non-commutative distribution of the \emph{free unitary brownian motion} and can be characterized by the family of measures $(\mu_t)_{t\ge 0}$ together with the asymptotic freeness of the increments.
-This last theorem was proved in another way in \cite{Xu, ThierrySW,MF} showing directly the convergence for any non-commutative polynomial.
-Let us recall how the argument of \cite{ThierrySW, MF} goes to show \ref{theoBiane}.
-Let us denote by $\Sy_n$ the group of permutations of $\{1,\ldots,n\}.$ For any permutation $\sigma\in \Sy_n$ composed of $\# \sigma$ cycles, we define a function $f_\sigma$ on $\Un(N)$ by setting for any $U\in\Un(N),$
+Note that for any $P\in\C[X]$, $\frac{1}{N}\Tr ( P(\Un_t))=\int_{\U} P(z)\mu_t(dz)$.
+The following theorem has first been proved in \cite{BianeMBL} using harmonic analysis on the unitary group and by \cite{Rains} using stochastic calculus. \begin{thm}[\cite{Rains,BianeMBL,Xu,ThierrySW}] The sequence or random measures $(\mu_t^N)_{N\ge 0}$ converges weakly in probability\footnote{ We mean here that for any continuous function $f$, the sequence of random variables $(\int f d\mu^N_t)_{N\ge 1}$ converges in probability to the constant $\int f d\mu_t$.}, towards a deterministic measure $\mu_t$ on $\U$, whose moments are given as follows: \end{thm} Using the property of independence and stationarity satisfied by multiplicative increments of a $\Un(N)$-Brownian motion, together with the invariance of their law by adjunction, free probability arguments lead to the following Theorem. \begin{thm}[\cite{BianeMBL}] For any $t_1,t_2,\ldots,t_q\ge 0$ and $V$ any non-commutative polynomial in $2q$-variables, the random variables $ \frac{1}{N}\Tr(V(U_1,U_1^*,\ldots,U_q,U_q^*)) $ converge in probability towards a constant. \end{thm} The limiting object is called the non-commutative distribution of the \emph{free unitary Brownian motion} and can be characterized by the family of measures $(\mu_t)_{t\ge 0}$ together with the asymptotic freeness of the increments.
+This last theorem was proved in another way in \cite{Xu,ThierrySW,MF} showing directly the convergence for any non-commutative polynomial.
+Let us recall how the argument of \cite{ThierrySW,MF} goes to show Theorem \ref{theoBiane}.
+Let us denote by $\Sy_n$ the group of permutations of